Tyler320sc/global-earthquake-monitor/README.md

 ### To investigate an earthquake just click on the marker and it's info will be rendered where the most recent earthquake typically is

-### To update map refresh page
+### To update map with new earthquakes refresh page

-## For questions or support feel free to email me at typrograms.238@gmail.com
+### For questions or support feel free to email me at typrograms.238@gmail.com